 If you have connected with a training facilitator to provide the training to your organization, please have the facilitator complete the Facilitator Requested Meaningful Career Conversation form below or in the facilitator training document.

 Each district should have an established district team that has developed a written career guidance plan and reviews it annually.
 Teams typically include, but are not limited to, an administrator, school counselor and teachers, including career and technical education teachers, special education educators, and individuals responsible for coordinating work-based learning activities.

-The team ensures the district is using an approved Career Information System (CIS) and helps to determine what ICAP activities will be completed in each grade level to achieve the requirements of IAC 281-49.3.
+The team ensures the district is using an approved Career Information System (CIS) and helps to determine what ICAP activities will be completed in each grade level to achieve the requirements of Iowa Administrative Code rule 281—49.3.

 District Tool: CIS

 The district team is required to select one of the state approved CISs that best meets the needs of students, team members, and the school district.
 While the CIS is an essential component of the career planning process and has the capability of delivering all components, school districts are encouraged to continue using high-quality CTE curriculum and activities and to collaborate with external organizations that offer high-quality career planning opportunities.

 The Iowa Department of Education (Department) reviews and approves CISs that support the requirements of IAC 281-49.3 and meet the minimum requirements identified in IAC 281-49.6(3).
 One of the approved systems will be awarded the “state designation” per IAC 281-49.6(2).

 |Career Explorer||Headed2||June 30, 2025|